How to Judge a Turf Company’s Drainage Solutions

 This is where synthetic grass truly shines.
 In many parts of the country, maintaining a natural lawn requires an enormous amount of water.
 Synthetic turf eliminates this need entirely, saving thousands of gallons of water each year for a single home.
 It also gets rid of the need for chemical fertilizers, pesticides, and herbicides, which can seep into the ground and contaminate local waterways.
 When you weigh the upfront manufacturing impact against decades of water conservation and chemical reduction, the long-term environmental benefits become very clear.

-Common Myths About Synthetic Grass
+Common Synthetic Grass Myths, Busted

 Synthetic grass has come a long way, but a lot of outdated information is still floating around.
 If you’re trying to separate fact from fiction, you’re in the right place.
 Misconceptions about how long turf lasts, how much it really costs, and what it takes to maintain it can make it tough to feel confident in your choice.
 For installers, these myths can create major hurdles when talking to clients.
 For property owners, they can lead to hesitation or unrealistic expectations.